isabella232/data-workbench.en-1/help/home/c-undst-pg-tag/c-acq-bsln-msmts/c-acq-pg-req-data/c-undst-qry-strg.md

 ---
 description: The query string (cs-uri-query) is often used by web applications and site developers to pass information from page to page because of the stateless nature of HTTP.
-seo-description: The query string (cs-uri-query) is often used by web applications and site developers to pass information from page to page because of the stateless nature of HTTP.
-seo-title: Understanding the Query String
 solution: Analytics
 title: Understanding the Query String
 topic: Data workbench